fattahmuhyiddeen/string-modifier/README.md

 1. `composer update`
 1. `php artisan string:modifier "your own text here"`.
 Output will be shown in the console and a CSV is also generated in root directory
 1. `php artisan test` to run the test

+### Main Files
+Main files that contain the solutions are in these files
+1. `app/Services/ModifierService.php`
+1. `app/Console/Commands/Modifier.php`
+1. `tests/Unit/ModifierTest.php`